 Foreign spouses of United States Citizens who currently have immigration petition filed by the U.S. citizen are eligible for a K3 visa.
 The K3 visa was created to alleviate the separation time for the U.S. Citizen and their foreign spouse.

 Overview of the K3 Visa Application Process

-To obtain a K3 visa for the foreign national spouse, a U.S. citizen must first file an immigrant visa petition with the USCIS.
+To obtain a K3 visa in Thailand for the Thai spouse, the U.S. citizen must first file an immigrant visa petition with the USCIS.
 After filing the package with the appropriate United States Citizenship and Immigration Service (USCIS) office, USCIS will send the applicant a receipt for the immigration application.

 With the I-130 receipt, the U.S. citizen must then file the K-3 visa petition with supporting documentation at the appropriate USCIS office.
 Once USCIS has processed and approved the I-129F, the K3 visa petition will be forwarded to the National Visa Center (NVC).
 The NVC will then forward the documents to the US Embassy in Bangkok.

 The U.S. Embassy will send your spouse further instructions to complete online forms and a document list from the U.S. consulate.
 The spouse is required to bring the required documents to the interview at the U.S. Consulate.
 The consular officer will review the documents and ask questions.
 After the interview, a visa will be issued that will allow the foreign national spouse to enter the United States and reunite with the U.S. citizen spouse.

 If the K3 Visa has been granted to your spouse, the spouse can travel to the United States and wait out the immigration process and apply for adjustment of status.